MechanicalRabbit/DataKnots.jl/doc/src/vectors.md

                 :salary => [101442, 103350, 93354])

-### Missing cells
+### Blank cells

-When we discussed tabular format, we assumed that each table cell contains exactly one value.
-But in some cases, to present data in tabular format, we need to leave some cells blank.
+As we arrange data in a tabular form, we may need to leave some cells blank.

-Continuing with the previous example, consider that an employee could be compensated either with salary or with hourly pay.
-To display the compensation data, we use separate columns for annual salary and for hourly rate, but only one the columns per each row is filled.
+For example, consider that a city employee could be compensated either with salary or with hourly pay.
+To display the compensation data in a table, we add two columns: the annual salary and the hourly rate.
+However, only one of the columns per each row is filled.

 | name      | position          | salary    | rate  |
 | --------- | ----------------- | --------- | ----- |